ncontiero/dkcutter-django/docs/developing-locally-docker.md

 - `use_celery` was set to `y` on project initialization.

 By default, it’s enabled both in local and production environments (`docker-compose.local.yml` and `docker-compose.production.yml` Docker Compose configs, respectively) through a `flower` service.
 For added security, `flower` requires its clients to provide authentication credentials specified as the corresponding environments’ `.envs/.local/.django` and `.envs/.production/.django` `CELERY_FLOWER_USER` and `CELERY_FLOWER_PASSWORD` environment variables.
 Check out <http://localhost:5555> and see for yourself.

+### Using Just for Docker Commands

+We have included a `justfile` to simplify the use of frequent Docker commands for local development.

+> [!WARNING]
+> Currently, "Just" does not reliably handle signals or forward them to its subprocesses.
+As a result, pressing CTRL+C (or sending other signals like SIGTERM, SIGINT, or SIGHUP) may only interrupt "Just" itself rather than its subprocesses.
+For more information, see [this GitHub issue](https://github.com/casey/just/issues/2473).

+First, install Just using one of the methods described in the [official documentation](https://just.systems/man/en/packages.html).

+Here are the available commands:

+- `just build` - Builds the Python image using the local Docker Compose file.

+- `just up` - Starts the containers in detached mode and removes orphaned containers.

+- `just down` - Stops the running containers.

+- `just prune` - Stops and removes containers along with their volumes.
+You can optionally pass an argument with the service name to prune a single container.

+- `just logs` - Shows container logs.
+You can optionally pass an argument with the service name to view logs for a specific service.

+- `just manage <command>` - Runs Django management commands within the container.
+Replace `<command>` with any valid Django management command, such as `migrate`, `createsuperuser`, or `shell`.